IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

   :alt: crack

 ..
 Note::
-   **WaveProSHM** automatially splits nodes of elements at the crack or delamination interface and introduces double nodes.
+   **WaveProSHM** automatically splits nodes of elements at the crack or delamination interface and introduces double nodes.
    Zero-gap is currently implemented and penetration of nodes is allowed.
-   The contat at the interface as well as an initial gap setting could be possible in future.
+   The contact at the interface as well as an initial gap setting could be possible in future.

 The exemplary mesh for an embedded delamination is shown in Figure **C**.
-To properly characterize the embedded delamination the following **Physcal Groups** must be defined:
+To properly characterize the embedded delamination the following **Physical Groups** must be defined:

 * **Physical Volume** which in this case has a **Physical Name**: *delamination1*; It consists of all elements adjacent to the delamination interface;
 * **Physical Surface** corresponding to the delamination interface (**Physical Name**: *delamination1_interface*);